The task you keep avoiding is probably the one that matters most

 During the frog: use the two-minute launch

 The hardest moment is the first two minutes.
 Procrastination research identifies task initiation, not task completion, as the primary point of failure [4].
 Commit to working on the task for just two minutes.
 Open the document.
 Write the first sentence.
 Pull up the data.
 Start the calculation.
 In most cases, two minutes of engagement generates enough momentum to continue.
-If after two minutes you genuinely can’t proceed, you likely have a clarity problem, not a motivation problem.
+A 2025 study by Garg, Shelat, and Schooler tested a brief intervention that pairs naming the feeling with breaking the task into a first subtask and choosing a small reward, and found it reduced emotional resistance and increased the likelihood that procrastinating participants actually started [11].
+If after two minutes you genuinely cannot proceed, you likely have a clarity problem, not a motivation problem.
 Break the task into smaller sub-tasks and tackle the first one instead.

 In practice this feels like this: you open your laptop and the proposal document is sitting there from last night.
 There is a pull toward email.
 You feel it.
 You ignore it, set a two-minute timer, and type the first sentence of the executive summary.
 It is bad.
 You rewrite it.
 By the time the timer goes off, you are three paragraphs in and the resistance is gone.
 This is how the method actually works in the body, not as a productivity abstraction but as a physical sequence of small choices that replace avoidance with motion.